jeog/TDAmeritradeAPI/README.md

 ### Conventions
 - - -

+- **ONLY** Symbol strings are converted to upper-case by the library, e.g 'spy' -> 'SPY'.

 - Enums are defined for both C and C++ code using MACROS.
 Python mimics these enums by defining constant values.
 For example:
     ```
     DECL_C_CPP_TDMA_ENUM(AdminCommandType, 0, 2,